 Although the incidence of male breast cancer is low, someone suffering from unilateral gynecomastia should have this taken into consideration, especially in the presence of a family history of breast cancer.
 In cases of persistent male breast enlargement, unless it is due to excess fatty/adipose tissue, it will not resolve on its own.
 Patients with excess fatty tissue or pseudogynecomastia may see improvement with weight loss.
 Newport Beach gynecomastia patients who seek surgical treatment of male breast enlargement by a plastic surgeon may be offered one of several options.

 Liposuction alone is a good surgical option for those patients who have pseudogynecomastia or excess fatty tissue without excess glandular tissue.
-Personally, I prefer power-assisted liposuction for these patients as I find it to be one of the most effective ways to remove more fibrous adipose tissue in men.
+Dr. Grover prefers power-assisted liposuction for these patients as he finds it to be one of the most effective ways to remove more fibrous adipose tissue in men.
 Some patients with a combination of excess glandular tissue and adipose tissue may benefit from a combination of power-assisted liposuction for the fatty tissue along with an endoscopic cartilage shaver for the excess glandular tissue.
 This combination of liposuction and suction-assisted cartilage shaver can allow for complete treatment of the male breast enlargement with the use of a small access incision on the chest, avoiding any larger scars on the chest.
 Patients with isolated glandular tissue directly under the areola may benefit from straight excision with the use of a small incision along the border of the lower portion of the areola.
-Although these procedures could be performed under local anesthesia alone, most of my patients prefer to have the procedure performed under intravenous sedation or general anesthesia with the assistance of my anesthesiologist.
+Although these procedures could be performed under local anesthesia alone, most patients prefer to have the procedure performed under intravenous sedation or general anesthesia with the assistance of an anesthesiologist.

 For more information about male breast reduction, please visit www.gynecomastia.com.